-Absconding is a situation in which an employee fails to report to work for several days in a row without informing managers, peers, or anyone else in the organisation.
+Absconding from work is a situation in which an employee fails to report to work for several days in a row without informing managers, peers, or anyone else in the organisation.
 When an employee is deemed to be an absconder, the company may ethically decide to terminate the employee without notice or proper exit procedures.
 Every company has its own policies in place for evading employees.

-Why do employees abscond?
+Why do employees abscond from work?

 When an employee feels extremely uncomfortable discussing his impending departure with his supervisor, HR, or other senior employees, he decides to leave.
-Regardless of the reason, an absconding employee indicates a serious breakdown in communication within the company.
+Regardless of the reason, an absconding employee indicates a serious gaps in communication within the company.